-Vilnius Jewish Community ar Paneriai Forest Memorial
+Vilnius Jewish Community at Paneriai Forest Memorial

-On the picture above you can see the war survivors.
+In the picture above, are two war survivors.
 There are very few of them still alive.
 The woman on the left is Fania Brancovskaja.
-She fled the Vilnius Ghetto one day before the liquidation, joined Jewish partisan unit in the forest of Rudninkai and was lucky to survive that too.
-Every year Fania participates in the ceremony of commemoration of the Holocaust Day.
-I am so used to that, that it is hard to imagine that one day she will not be there.
+She fled the Vilnius Ghetto one day before the liquidation, joined a Jewish partisan unit in the forest of Rudninkai, and was lucky to survive the war’s hardships.
+Every year on Holocaust Day, Fania participates in the ceremony of commemoration.
+I’m so used to her presence, that it’s hard to imagine that one day, she won’t be there.

-The approach to the Holocaust in Lithuania has changed
+The Approach to the Holocaust in Lithuania has Changed

 They lived in Israel and told the story of what happened to them.